 • A default advanced search-form page, which includes many more input fields and search options, but does not also act as a result page (instead, it targets the default page).

 We recommend a similar configuration in your final design as well.
 Our research shows that most users get the best results from using a simple search form, though advanced users can sometimes also benefit from an advanced form.
-The simple from should therefore be the default for each search tab, with the advanced available as an option where appropriate.
+The simple form should, therefore, be the default for each search tab, with the advanced available as an option where appropriate.
 See also “Search Tab Properties” for details about how to configure the default search and result page URL for each search tab.

 In terms of Ontolica Web Parts and settings, simple and advanced forms differ as follows: